 The portion of federal loans and grants the student earned is calculated on a percentage basis comparing the total number of calendar days in the term to the number of days completed before withdrawal.
 (Scheduled breaks of five consecutive days or longer are excluded from the calculation.)
 The calculation for unearned aid is required for students attending classes less than 60 percent period of that term.

-Unearned federal financial assistance must be returned to program funds up to the amount of assistance that the student has received from the program in the priority order established by regulation: Federal Unsubsidized Direct Loan, Federal Subsidized Direct Loan, Federal Perkins Student Loan, Federal PLUS Loan and Federal Graduate PLUS, Federal Pell Grant, Federal SEOG and other Title IV programs.
+Unearned federal financial assistance must be returned to program funds up to the amount of assistance that the student has received from the program in the priority order established by regulation: Federal Unsubsidized Direct Loan, Federal Subsidized Direct Loan, Federal PLUS Loan and Federal Graduate PLUS, Federal Pell Grant, Iraq and Afghanistan Service Grant, Federal SEOG and TEACH.
 The school takes the responsibility on behalf of the student to return unearned federal financial aid assistance funds that were applied directly to institutional charges.
 Institutional charges at the college that are no longer covered by financial assistance immediately become the responsibility of the student.
 The student is also responsible for return of unearned federal financial funds that were disbursed directly to him/her.
 To prevent undue hardship, allowances have been made if the unearned assistance repayment owed by the student is due to a loan program.
 Funds due for repayment to a loan program permit the student to repay according to the terms of the promissory note.
 In addition, if the student is directly responsible for repayments of unearned assistance to a federal grant program, only one-half (50 percent) of the calculated repayment is required.

 34 CFR 668.22, 34 CFR 668.34.